plone/training/gatsby/gatsbysourceplone.rst

 gatsby-source-plone
 ===================

-With the previous sections on source nodes, retrieving data from ``plone.restapi`` and finally using the search traversal method, we have understood how our source-plugin works at base level.
+With the previous sections on source nodes, retrieving data from ``plone.restapi``, and finally using the search traversal method, we have understood how our source-plugin works at base level.

 Great work!

-gatsby-source-plone is basically this plugin with additional helpful features and functionality to handle all kinds of data, caching and so on in an optimal manner.
+``gatsby-source-plone`` is basically this plugin with additional helpful features and functionality to handle all kinds of data, caching and so on in an optimal manner.

-So firstly, remove whatever code we have written in ``gatsby-node.js`` as our plugin will be taking care of all that internally.
+First remove whatever code we have written in ``gatsby-node.js``, as our plugin will be taking care of all that internally.
-Then install gatsby-source-plone with ``npm install gatsby-source-plone``.
+Then install ``gatsby-source-plone`` with ``npm install gatsby-source-plone``.

 Before we can use the plugin, we need to configure it to be used with GatsbyJS.

 Configuration
 -------------

-All of the settings for the gatsby-source-plone plugin is in the ``gatsby-node.js``:
+All of the settings for the ``gatsby-source-plone`` plugin is in the ``gatsby-node.js``:

 .. code-block:: javascript